 The truth about waterproof liners, even expensive Gore-Tex booties, is that they don’t breathe well—just as a waterproof jacket won’t be as breathable as a comparable non-waterproof version.
 Simply put, waterproof and breathable membranes restrict a shoe’s ability to pull moisture away from your sweaty feet as efficiently as a non-waterproof upper.
 Not all non-waterproof shoes should be treated equally, however.
 Footwear that features thinner fabrics and a lot of mesh will increase moisture transfer and airflow, which will keep feet less sweaty in hot weather as well as dry out soggy hiking socks far more quickly.

-We prefer non-waterproof and mesh-heavy shoes for summer-time temps | Credit: Jason Hummel
+We prefer non-waterproof and breathable shoes like Altra's Lone Peak for most warm-weather hiking | Credit: Jason Hummel

-Gore-Tex Surround, which is designed to bring 360 degrees of breathability by venting out the insole of the shoe, is an intriguing, if expensive, concept.
+Gore-Tex Surround, which is designed to bring 360 degrees of breathability by venting out the insole of the shoe, is an intriguing—if expensive—concept.
 It’s been well received in a few models, including the La Sportiva Spire, but performance will always fall short of a shoe made mostly of mesh (for more, see our in-depth Spire review).
 No matter your final decision, we encourage you to at least give non-waterproof footwear a thought before selecting your next pair of hiking shoes.

 Lacing Systems

-Laces on approach shoes extend to the toes for easy fit customization | Credit: David Wilkinson
+Laces on approach shoes extend to the toes for easy fit customization | Credit: Jason Hummel

 Hiking shoes (Salomon QuickLace)

-Salomon's speed laces aren't for everyone, but they're fast and cinch evenly | Credit: Jason Hummel
+Salomon's Quicklaces aren't for everyone, but they're fast and cinch evenly | Credit: Jason Hummel

 Hiking Shoe "Upper" Materials